raviq/homenc/README.md

 ```
 make prog_x
 ```
-which will compile `prog.cpp` and link in `fhe.a` and all required support libraries, and create the executable `prog_x`.
+which will compile `prog.cpp`, link in `fhe.a` and all required support libraries, and create the executable `prog_x`.

 ## Usage